bbauska/Coursera-Bootstrap/readme.md

 If that is of interest to you, then you can look at these details here.

-In our next step, we\'re going to configure the watch and the server, in order to keep a watch on the SASS files and automatically convert them when they are changed, and then we\'ll set up the server, using browserSync for serving up our website.
+In our next step, we&apos;re going to configure the watch and the server, in order to keep a watch on the SASS files and automatically convert them when they are changed, and then we&apos;ll set up the server, using browserSync for serving up our website.

-To set up the Watch and Serve Tasks, I\'m going to install a couple of more grunt plug-ins, so I will say npm install, grunt-contrib-watch minus save-dev.
+To set up the Watch and Serve Tasks, I&apos;m going to install a couple of more grunt plug-ins, so I will say npm install, grunt-contrib-watch minus save-dev.